-All student vacations must be taken with a parent and a "Vacation with Parent" form must be filled out at least one week in advance.
+All student vacations must be taken with a parent and a "Student Leave Request" form must be filled out at least one week in advance.
 Students are permitted to miss twelve days per semester, and the vacation days taken will count against this total.
 The principal has the right to refuse any vacation requested.